-There are two ways to apply for the COHN examination:
+There are two ways to apply for the COHN-S examination:

 - Online: (For credit card payments only.)
 If you wish to apply online, go to www.abohn.org.
-Under the Certification tab, mouse over the COHN tab and click on the Online application tab.
-After you fill in the application, but before you send it, please make a copy for yourself. - 2.
-By mail: You may download an application from either the www.abohn.org or www.goAMP.com websites, or call the ABOHN office at 630-789-5799 to request an application to be sent to you.
-Send your completed application and fee payment (personal check, business check, cashier's check, or money order) made payable to the American Board for Occupational Health Nurses, Inc., or credit card information (American Express, Discover, VISA, MasterCard) form.
+Under the Certification tab, mouse over to the COHN/COHN-S eligibility tab, then click on the COHN and/or COHN-S certification application.
+After you fill in the application but before you send it, please make a copy for yourself.
+Once the online submission is accepted, the applicant must send the required supporting documentation to the ABOHN office. - 2.
+By mail: Complete the enclosed application that is included in this handbook and send along with the required backup information and your payment (personal check, business check, cashier's check, or money order) made payable to ABOHN or credit card processing (American Express, Discover, Visa, MasterCard) form.

-An application is considered complete only when a qualified applicant has provided all requested information; that information is legible and accurate; the application is accompanied with all the necessary supporting documentation; and the application includes the appropriate application fee payment.
+An application is considered complete only when a qualified applicant has provided all requested information; that information is legible and accurate; the application is accompanied with all the necessary supporting documentation; and the application includes the appropriate non-refundable application fee payment.